-• Drillships & FPSOs – Maintain position for offshore drilling and production.
+- Drillships & FPSOs – Maintain safe positions while drilling and producing.

 Dynamic Positioning Class